Hotel Arts: History

 The hotel underwent a complete renovation in 2006, installing new technology and upgrading the rooms and bathrooms into modern, luxurious spaces.
 In 2009, the rooms of the 40th floor were replaced by meeting rooms.

 In 2013, the Hotel Arts launched a digital guide for its guests.
 For the wedding of his niece in 2014, Lakshmi Mittal rented almost the whole building to house his guests.
 In 2014, the hotel recorded an average 80% occupancy.

 In December 2015, Raúl Salcido became the new director of the hotel, replacing Rivero Delgado who was heading the hotel since 2010.

 In June 2016, Ariana Grande rented the whole 36th floor when she passed by Barcelona.

+As of December 2025, the hotel is currently undergoing its biggest renovation since it was originally developed, a significant investment which will reach completion in 2026.
+The transformation led by design studio Meyer Davis will refresh every space, from public areas to guestrooms.
+The first phase of its multi-stage transformation, i.e. the transformation of all guestrooms and suites, was completed in June 2025.

 Description

 Hotel Arts is set on the shore of the Mediterranean Sea, its pool is surrounded by gardens and offers guests the chance to sunbathe next to one of Barcelona's most famous pieces of contemporary public art—a monumental golden fish-like sculpture by Frank Gehry, which was created for the ’92 Games.

 The hotel has 483 rooms, including 56 executive suites, 28 duplex penthouses, the royal penthouse and the presidential penthouse.

 A spa is located on the 43rd floor of the building.

 In March 2019, the restaurant Bites opened in the hotel.
 The restaurant Enoteca, also located in the hotel, is the only one in town with a 2-star Michelin rating.
 The hotel has a total of 6 restaurants.

 The Hotel Arts is considered the second most expensive hotel in Spain.